emmercm/www/src/blog/inner-vs.-outer-joins.md

 | 2   | Dora | 27.20 |
 | 3   | Dora | 92.17 |

-But if you swap the places of those two tables you get different results:
+But if you swap the order of those two tables you get different results:

 ```sql
 SELECT o.id